 LOCK icon, if activated, the bottom menus disappears.
 Your drawing is protected from any changes.

 All of the text files generated by KaleidoPaint used to have the extension dot txt.
 Now, with the new version 3.0, KaleidoPaint saves the text file with the NEW EXTENSION DOT KALEIDOPAINT.
 This is only important to you if you’ve saved, transferred, backed-up, those files somewhere else than your iPad.
 Case in point — me.
 Well over 3,000 text file.
 I was not about to manually rename each file before reloading them on the iPad.
 For Windows PCs, I was able to batch convert them in just a few minutes.
-Here’s the link on how to do just that: https://www.thewindowsclub.com/how-to-rename-all-file-extensions-in-a-folder-at-once It’s a good idea to make copied to a new folder before undertaking this.
+Here’s the link on how to do just that: https://www.thewindowsclub.com/how-to-rename-all-file-extensions-in-a-folder-at-once It’s a good idea to make copies of your dot txt files to a new folder before undertaking this.
 Just in case.

 That’s it for now.